TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 ## Detailed Instructions

-### Spoofax Update

-This lab requires you to update Spoofax to the latest version.

-1. Choose *Check for Updates* from the *Help* menu.
-2. Wait for updates to be found.
-3. Install the updates to Spoofax.
-4. Restart Eclipse

 ### TS

 In this lab you specify typing rules and constraints in TS, a brand new metalanguage for specifying type systems of programming languages.